Secure Asset-Based Lending Options , Quickly

 For clients in a strong financial position a commercial bank's ABL group can provide attractive rates.
 Fees are typically minimal but they will require some basic reporting and covenant requirements.
 Note, that not every commercial bank has an ABL group and not every commercial bank relationship manager is familiar with asset-based loan structures.

-Non-bank lenders are considered more flexible than a traditional commercial banks and therefore, non-banks can typically provide a larger advance rate resulting in a larger loan.
-Reasons a non-bank might be a better fit for a company include: significant growth, high customer concentrations, seasonality, low tangible net worth or when the client wants additional capacity beyond their commercial bank line.
+Non-bank lenders are considered more flexible than a traditional commercial banks and can typically provide a larger advance rate resulting in a larger loan.
+A non-bank might be a better fit for a company if there is: significant growth, high customer concentrations, seasonality, low tangible net worth or when additional capacity is needed beyond a commercial bank line.

-Asset-based loan structures are ideal for companies that have any single balance sheet item totally over $1,000,000.
-Interested to calculate how much your company can borrow?
-Try our Debt Capacity Calculator.
+Asset-based loan structures are ideal for companies that have any single balance sheet item totaling over $1,000,000.
+Try our Debt Capacity Calculator to calculate how much your business may be able to borrow.

-No. Non-bank lenders are mostly concerned with the collateral value of the assets rather than the cash flow of the business.
-This means that many companies who have little to no cash flow but a strong balance sheet can often get a higher loan amount through an ABL structure.
+Yes!
+Non-bank lenders are mostly concerned with the collateral value of the assets rather than the cash flow of the business.
+This means that many companies who have little to no cash flow but a strong balance sheet can often get a higher loan amount through an asset-based loan structure.

 Do asset-based lenders require a senior secured position?

 Usually, yes.
 Lenders will file a UCC-1 on the assets so they are in the first lien position on most assets (usually all assets except Real Estate).
 Other non-real estate lenders will need to be in a subordinated position behind the asset-based lender.